 - California Commission on Teacher Credentialing-Approved program

-Earn A Master’s with Only Six Additional Online Courses
+Earn a Master’s with Only Six Additional Online Courses

 Earning your Master’s in Education opens up many new avenues for career growth and earning potential, including teaching beyond the K-12 level.
 We encourage all teachers to consider our online Master of Arts in Education in Teaching program, which offers enhanced instruction and expertise in teaching pedagogy and theory to help you become even more effective in the classroom.
-Clear Education Specialist Teaching Credential (Mild/Moderate Disabilities) candidates may complete the online Master’s in Education only six additional courses (18 units) beyond the credential, completing both the Clear credential and the Master’s program within 12 months.
+Clear Education Specialist Teaching Credential (Mild/Moderate Disabilities) candidates may complete the online Master’s in Education only six additional courses (18 units) beyond the credential, completing both the special education credential and the Master’s program within 12 months.